-If you are thinking about becoming one of the lates returning Irish emigrants to move home, then you don’t need us to remind you of the many advantages that life in Ireland will bring for you and your family, if applicable.
+If you are thinking about becoming one of the latest returning Irish emigrants to move home, then you don’t need us to remind you of the many advantages that life in Ireland will bring for you and your family.
 Long summer days, being closer to friends and family and a proper cup of tea are all things that you can count on once you land at home.
 However, in the interest of fairness, we feel it is only fair to make returning Irish emigrants aware of some of the less desirable consequences and challenges of moving home.

 At Moving2Ireland, we know returning home after a period abroad is exciting.
 However, we are also very aware of the challenges that many returning Irish emigrants face.
 That is why we have created this guide to help you navigate many of the hurdles that you may encounter.
 By taking the time to make yourself aware of the potential obstacles in advance of your arrival home, you stand a far better chance of returning to a hassle-free life once you get to Ireland.